-Dimension 4: Evidence-Based Decision Making Element Pointers Rating Scale 4.1 The school has a process for collecting data about student performance.
+Dimension 4: Evidence-Based Decision Making Element Pointers 4.1 The school has a process for collecting data about student performance.
 Expect teachers to observe and keep records of each student's development and learning, ensuring that students' work is regularly marked and samples collected for assessment purposes.
 Establish processes to ensure data collection is regular, focuses on outcomes and uses qualitative and quantitative measures.
 Make use of data collected to plan programs for enhancing student learning outcomes.
 Provide time for teachers to regularly share assessment ideas and student outcomes.
 Inform students and parents of the approaches taken for collecting student assessment data.
-We do this well.
-We need to work on this.
 4.2 The school's assessment practices take account of individual student needs.
 Use a range of assessment strategies are used with students in accordance with each student's need and developmental stage.
 Search for and share additional assessment tools for measuring student achievement.
 Provide parents/caregivers with a range of information on language achievement for each student.
-We do this well.
-We need to work on this.
 4.3 The school has a process for reviewing data about student performance.
 Set aside time for teachers to reflect on student achievement data gathered from a variety of assessment tasks, including oral or written tests, observation notes, videos/displays/posters made by students, rubrics, (self-) evaluation forms, anecdotal records, checklists.
 Use the results of this reflection to refine teaching programs and to provide feedback to individual students.
-We do this well.
-We need to work on this.

-Dimension 4: Evidence-Based Decision Making Element Pointers Rating Scale 4.4 The school has in place strategies to celebrate and reward student achievement.
+4.4 The school has in place strategies to celebrate and reward student achievement.
 Monitor how teachers are regularly acknowledging and rewarding student achievements across the school community.
 Discuss criteria for recognition and reward systems for student achievement openly with both students and their families.
 Ensure student achievement rewards relate directly to the school's goals.
 Ensure that there is a perceived sense of justice by students in the reward system being employed.
 Seek opportunities to ensure at the school community values the ceremonies, symbols and rituals used to reward achievement.

-We do this well.
-We need to work on this.
-4.5 Planning for continuous improvement is based on available evidence within the school.
+Dimension 4: Evidence-Based Decision Making Element Pointers 4.5 Planning for continuous improvement is based on available evidence within the school.
 Implement a cyclical process for planning, implementation and evaluation school policies and practices.
 Employ a range of age-appropriate strategies for students to engage in self-improvement, e.g., maintaining a portfolio, keeping a logbook, creating mind maps, completing evaluation sheets, or participating in peer conferences/round table conferences.
 Establish processes for gathering data about the school's performance using formal and informal strategies.
-We do this well.
-We need to work on this.
-4.6 The school has established processes for communicating assessment information to students, parents/caregivers, and other key stakeholders.
+4.6 The school has established pro- cesses for communicating assessment information to students, parents/caregivers, and other key stakeholders.
 Document student learning outcomes which are able to be clearly communicated in an accessible form to students and parents/caregivers and other stakeholders when required.
 Ensure teachers consistently provide students with feedback on their learning, through accurate, caring and supportive comments, notes, encouragement, scaffolding, test scores etc Provide regular reports on students' learning to parents, and mainstream school.
 Hold regular teacher/parent meetings to discuss student progress.
-We do this well.
-We need to work on this.